neoforged/Documentation/docs/misc/debugprofiler.md

 ---
-description: This article explains Minecraft's built-in debug profiler.
+description: How to use Minecraft's built-in debug profiler.
 sidebar_position: 2
 ---
 # Debug Profiler